 Decide on the nitty gritty of your brand and include it in your brand guidelines.
 Include promotional flashes, the style of pictures and how you will be represented across social media.

-Once you have your branding sorted, this can be applied across all manner of advertising mediums from printed packaging to online marketing.
+Once you have your branding sorted and have your eyes set on a premium domain name, this can be applied across all manner of advertising mediums from printed packaging to online marketing & advertising.

 Mar 21, 2017 0Starting a general home improvement project can work like...

 Oct 09, 2015 0f we look a few years back there was no such thing as...